pchiusano/pchiusano.github.io/_posts/2018-04-14-intelligence.markdown

 title: The Fermi paradox, and is "intelligence" the inevitable byproduct of any long-running evolutionary process?
 ---

 I read a [fascinating book recently](https://www.amazon.com/Universe-Teeming-Aliens-WHERE-EVERYBODY/dp/3319132350/ref=dp_ob_title_bk) on the [Fermi Paradox](https://en.wikipedia.org/wiki/Fermi_paradox), which asks the question: if there are supposedly millions of other civilizations in the galaxy, why haven't we detected any real evidence of their existence?
 One class of solutions says: what happened on Earth is a fluke.
 We're alone in the galaxy.
-Gosh, that would be disappointing.
+Gosh, that would be disappointing!
+Let's have a closer look at one piece of the puzzle.

 One of the terms of [the Drake equation](https://en.wikipedia.org/wiki/Drake_equation) is "the probability that _intelligent_ life arises on a planet where life exists".
 Put another way, does "intelligence", however defined, have any special status in evolution or is it just like any other adaptive trait---no different in principle than, say, spiders evolving to spin webs or fish being able to swim?
-If there were something special about intelligence, we'd expect it to arise more frequently on any planet where an evolutionary process gets going.
+If it's nothing special, then maybe it is a fluke that intelligence arose on Earth.

 Here I'll present a simple argument as to why evolutionary processes will, if they avoid getting stuck (more on that later), develop toward increasing levels of intelligence: